Measure your website's success

 As every business website is different, so are the metrics that measure success.
-What's considered successful for one site may be be seen as failure for another.
+What's considered successful for one site may be seen as failure for another.

 To measure your own site's success, it's important you first understand and define what success is to you.